-- ARTICLE 16. a.
+ARTICLE 16. a.
 When it is obvious that a scrimmage kick will be made, no opponent shall run into or rough the kicker or the holder of a place kick.
 (A.R.
-9-1-16:I, III and VI) - 1.
-Roughing is a live-ball personal foul that endangers the kicker or holder. - 2.
+9-1-16:I, III and VI)

+- 1. Roughing is a live-ball personal foul that endangers the kicker or holder. - 2.
 Running into the kicker or holder is a live-ball foul that occurs when the kicker or holder is displaced from their kicking or holding position but is not roughed.
 (A.R.
 9-1-16:II) - 3.
-Incidental contact with a kicker or holder is not a foul. - 4.
-The kicker's protection under this rule ends: - (a) When the kicker has had a reasonable time to regain their balance (A.R.
-9-1-16:IV); or - (b) When the kicker carries or possesses the ball outside the tackle box (Rule 2-34) before kicking. - 5.
+Incidental contact with a kicker or holder is not a foul.

+- 4. The kicker's protection under this rule ends: - (a) When the kicker has had a reasonable time to regain their balance (A.R.
+9-1-16:IV); or - (b) When the kicker carries or possesses the ball outside the tackle box (Rule 2-34) before kicking (A.R.
+9-1-16:VII). - (c) When the kicker carries or possesses the ball more than five yards behind the kicker's initial position at the snap from scrimmage kick formation. - 5.
 When a defensive player's contact against the kicker or holder is caused by an opponent's block (legal or illegal), there is no foul for running into or roughing. - 6.
 A player who makes contact with the kicker or holder after touching the kick is not charged with running into or roughing the kicker. - 7.
 When a player other than one who blocks a scrimmage kick runs into or roughs the kicker or holder, it is a foul. - 8.
 When in question whether the foul is running into or roughing, the foul is roughing. - PENALTY Roughing or any other personal foul against the kicker who is in the act of or just after kicking the ball; or roughing the holder: 15 yards from the previous spot, plus automatic first down if not in conflict with other rules [S38 and S30: PF-RTK/PF-RTH].
 Running into the kicker or holder: five yards from the previous spot [S30: RNK/RNH]. - b.
 A kicker or holder simulating being roughed or run into by a defensive player commits an unsportsmanlike act.
 (A.R.
-9-1-16:V) - PENALTY 15 yards from the previous spot or, if the scrimmage kick crosses the neutral zone, can be enforced where the subsequent dead ball belongs to Team B [S27: UC-SBR].
+9-1-16:V) - PENALTY 15 yards from the previous spot or, if the scrimmage kick crosses the neutral zone, can be enforced where the subsequent dead ball belongs to Team B [S27: UC-SBR]. - c.

-c.
 The kicker of a free kick may not be blocked until they have advanced five yards beyond their restraining line, or until the ball has touched a player, an official or the ground.